Dusty Spittle: Career

 Spittle initially performed as a duo alongside Ron Cavanagh called 'The Sunlanders', appearing live on Tasmanian radio stations.
 It was during this time Spittle changed his stage name from Ian Spittle to Dusty Miller, due to his mother's fondness for the plant, and also wrote his first song, a poem penned by Violet Swan called 'Shake Hands with your Brother Again' which he was asked to put music to.
 Spittle later returned to Gore where he changed his stage name to Dusty Spittle and joined friend Max McCauley in his band The Mountaineers.
 It was with this group that Spittle had his first recording session as well as his first appearance singing on a record with his impromptu recording of 'The Fool's Paradise' during studio down time appearing as track two on the groups 1966 album 'I Was Born To Yodel'.
 The following year Spittle released his own album backed by The Mountaineers titled 'Cardigan Bay And Other Cowboy Songs' which included six songs written by himself with the title track 'Cardigan Bay' becoming one of Spittle's most popular songs, written about the successful harness racer of the same name.
 Spittle made two additional albums in New Zealand before returning to Australia where he toured alongside Buddy Williams and Rick and Thel Carey with Williams recording several songs penned by Spittle.
 While in Australia, Spittle became heavily involved with Tamworth Country Music Festival.

 Personal life and death

 In 1992, Spittle was operated on to remove a cyst from his brain which resulted in paralysis of the right side of his face as well as memory loss which he took over a decade to recover fully from.
 A month prior to his death, Spittle suffered a stroke and was put in care at Clyde's Dunstan Hospital.
 During this time, he fell from his bed, breaking his hip, which resulted in surgery.
-He passed away at Clyde on the 8 December 2018 from pneumonia, survived by his wife Fay and children.
+He died at Clyde on 8 December 2018 from pneumonia.